7 Family-friendly Activities in Loch Lomond National Park

-Beautiful Loch Lomond sits at the heart of the Loch Lomond and The Trossachs National Park, just 30 minutes from Glasgow and is an outdoor playground, filled with endless opportunities for family-friendly adventure.
+Beautiful Loch Lomond sits at the heart of Loch Lomond and The Trossachs National Park, just 30 minutes from Glasgow, and is an outdoor playground filled with endless opportunities for family-friendly adventures.
 Take a boat trip to explore one of the loch’s 37 islands or enjoy a variety of watersports.
 There’s so much for your family to discover in the surrounding area, from hiking and biking to gardens bursting with colour.

 1. Loch Lomond Faerie Trail